stronghips/PythonLessons/Lesson 3/README.md

   - -1, 0, 1, 2, 3, ...
 (Integers)
   - 2.111, 0.5, 3.1413, 1343.5  , ...
 (Float, real numbers in math)

+There are many other data types, we will look at them later.